-Find a bar and beach and have a sun downer or two to close a perfect day while admiring the sunset.
+Find a bar and beach and have a sundowner or two to close a perfect day while admiring the sunset.
 There are so many interesting cocktails to choose from that you will be tempted to try them all!
-Fresh fruit is always available and some barman can get quiet creative to impress their guests.
+Fresh fruit is always available and some barman can get quite creative to impress their guests.

 Share this story with a friend that you would take to Goa on Twitter

 5. Retail therapy

 The best market in Goa!
 You have to go at least once because you will find more than just a few souvenirs to buy here.
 Anjuna Market is the perfect place to meet some of the locals and find tapestries and trinkets of India.